MrPixle2022/Documentaion/Js/Next/BasicRouting.md

 }
 ```

-in this example i had a dynamic `catch all route`, then i look if the first user is `'amr'` i will redirect the user to the `about` page.
+in this example i have a dynamic `catch all route`, then i look if the first user is `amr` i will redirect the user to the `about` page.